cloudnativelabs/kube-router/docs/metrics.md

 By enabling [Kubernetes SD](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#<kubernetes_sd_config>) in Prometheus configuration & adding required annotations Prometheus can automaticly discover & scrape kube-router metrics

 ## Version notes
+kube-router v0.2.4 received a metrics overhaul where some metrics were changed into histograms, additional metrics was also added.
+Please make sure you are using the latest dashboard version with versions => v0.2.4

 kube-router 0.1.0-rc2 and upwards supports the runtime configuration for controlling where to expose the metrics.
 If you are using a older version, metrics path & port is locked to `/metrics` & `8080`

 ## Supported annotations